VeryThankYou/FagProject/README.md

 In the following we will give an overview of this Github Repository.

+## NOTE
+GitHub limits the size of files and folder to 100 MB.
+As a result of this rule, some folders and files are not uploaded to this repository.
+The following structure should be implemented for the code to work flawless:
+- A folder called Data has to hold submission.csv which has the columns "Score" (upvotes) and "ID" and a folder resized_images256 containing the images as .jpg files with the dimensions 256x256 (which can be produced by the files in the Prepare_Data folder).
+The data can be found here under the names submissions86000.csv and resized_images.zip: https://drive.google.com/drive/folders/1R4O8abUPCkbYx5PcVdN6dWPocCMfRSwY?usp=sharing
+- In the following path: /StyleGAN3/stylegan3-main/datasets the folder is supposed to contain the datasets used for training the pretrained StyleGAN3.
+These includes all_data256.zip, best_data256.zip and worst_data256.zip.
+The datasets are uploaded to Google Drive and can be found here: https://drive.google.com/drive/folders/1R4O8abUPCkbYx5PcVdN6dWPocCMfRSwY?usp=sharing
+- We used a pretrained StyleGAN3 by using a snapshot of a pretrained network on nature images from https://github.com/justinpinkney/awesome-pretrained-stylegan3.
+The snapshot can be found at: https://drive.google.com/drive/folders/19o_drFWln1zSuqQGGWSRC3BpnprizbP_?usp=sharing.
+Our network snapshots after training on the different datasets (all, best, worst) can be found here and used by anyone: https://drive.google.com/drive/folders/12nuJKrh5_-gxZWHsTWGiEMDDD5O_XrX2?usp=sharing.

 ## Prepare Data
 The folder prepare data contains the files associated with acquiring the data found in the "Data"-folder.
 In the file postDownloader.py the API Pushshift was used to obtain 420.000 IDs of images from the subreddit "EartPorn".
 In the file main.py the functions of DownloadRedditPictures.py are called.
 This function uses Reddit's own API praw to download images from the subreddit via the IDs obtained earlier.